-Surya namaskar is one of the most popular practices amongst yoga teachers and practitioners.
+Surya namaskar is one of the most popular practices amongst yoga lovers.
 It is a staple practice in almost all yoga sessions and classes these days as it has a great impact on the body and mind.
+In this article we are going to discuss about how to do surya namaskar and talk about surya namaskar steps in detail.

 What is Surya Namaskar?